-Whether it is the ubiquitous momo or thukpa whose fabled taste has transcended across the Himalayas along with the migrant Tibetans or the dishes that has lemongrass from south-east Asia, Darjeeling has the best to offer you.
+Whether it is the ubiquitous momo or thukpa, whose fabled taste has transcended across the Himalayas along with the migrant Tibetans, or the dishes with lemongrass from south-east Asia, Darjeeling has the best to offer you.

-Momo is meat dumplings, either steamed or pan-fried or deep-fried, accompanied by a bowl of clear soup and achaar (spicy sauce).
-One can also order vegetable momo in where cabbage and other vegetables replace the meat.
+Momo is meat dumplings, either steamed, pan-fried, or deep-fried, accompanied by a bowl of clear soup and achaar (spicy sauce).
+One can also order vegetable momo, where cabbage and other vegetables replace the meat.

-Tibetan noodle soup consisting of mixed with egg/meat, vegetables.
+Tibetan noodle soup consists of mixed with egg/meat and vegetables.

 Shyaphalay is Tibetan bread that is stuffed with meat and deep-fried.
 It is served with a spicy sauce to dip in.

 This potato dish is an adaptation of the Indian recipe, and now the residents of Darjeeling can’t live without it.

 It is made from tea leaves, brick, salt, and butter and churned to mix it well.
 Well-made butter tea can taste like soup.

 Tongba is made from fermented millet that is put inside bamboo.
 Hot water is poured into the bamboo container, and the liquid is sipped through a bamboo straw after a few minutes.
 It is a favourite amongst many during the cold winter evenings.